Elijah Watson, MA

 I am a sixth-year PhD candidate in Anthropology and an MPH student in Epidemiology at Northwestern University, supported by an NIH F31 Predoctoral Fellowship from the National Institute on Aging and a previous National Science Foundation Graduate Research Fellowship (GRFP).
 I will complete both degrees in spring 2026.

 My research integrates biomarkers of aging—especially epigenetic clocks—with causal inference methods and ecosocial theory to understand how social and environmental conditions become embodied across the life course.
-I am also interested in applying and translating causal inference frameworks from biostatistics, econometrics, and epidemiology to questions in biological anthropology and demography.
+I am also interested in applying and translating causal inference frameworks from biostatistics, econometrics, and epidemiology to questions in biosocial anthropology and demography.

 Dissertation Research